 If you withdraw money early from an individual retirement account, the one thing you do not need to worry about is the capital gains tax.
 You do need to know what kind of IRA you have, how much you have contributed, how much your contributions have gained and if you qualify for a penalty-free withdrawal.
-All early withdrawals owe a 10-percent penalty unless withdrawn under specific circumstances.
-What you owe the Internal Revenue Service for the withdrawal depends on your circumstance and the type of IRA you have, but the IRS will treat all capital gains as income and tax them as income.
+All early withdrawals owe a 10 percent penalty unless withdrawn under specific circumstances.

+Essentially, IRAs are either tax-deferred or tax-exempt.
+Traditional IRAs are tax-deferred, and Roth IRAs are tax-exempt.
 Determine if you have a traditional IRA or a Roth IRA.
 If you deduct your contributions from your taxable income, you have a traditional IRA.
 If you do not, you have a Roth IRA.
 The company that manages your IRA can provide this information if you are unsure.

 If you are withdrawing from a Roth IRA and have contributed $10,000, then the first $10,000 is tax-free.
-You must pay income tax on the final $1,000 of the withdrawal, plus the 10-percent penalty.
-If you are in the 25 percent tax bracket, you owe the IRS $350 out of the $11,000 withdrawal.
+You must pay income tax on the final $1,000 of the withdrawal, plus the 10 percent penalty.
+If you are in the 24 percent tax bracket, you owe the IRS $340 out of the $11,000 withdrawal.

-Even though additional earnings may be mostly capital gains, the IRS treats all gains inside an IRA as income and will tax any amount above your total contributions at your income tax rate.
+- Even though additional earnings may be mostly capital gains, the IRS treats all gains inside an IRA as income and will tax any amount above your total contributions at your income tax rate.